Human chimera: The Human Chimera Prohibition Act

 Samuel Brownback; however, it died in Congress sometime in the next year.
-The bill was introduced based on findings that science has progressed to the point where human and nonhuman species can be merged to create new forms of life.
-Because of this, ethical issues may arise as the line blurs between humans and other animals, and according to the bill with this blurring of lines comes a show of disrespect for human dignity.
-The final claim brought up in The Human Chimera Prohibition Act was that there is an increasing amount of zoonotic diseases.
-With that being said, the creation of human-animal chimeras can allow these diseases to reach humans.
+The bill was introduced based on findings that science had progressed to the point where human and nonhuman species could be merged to create new forms of life.
+Because of this, ethical issues might arise as the line blurred between humans and other animals, and according to the bill with this blurring of lines would come a show of disrespect for human dignity.
+The final claim brought up in The Human Chimera Prohibition Act was that there was an increasing amount of zoonotic diseases, and that the creation of human-animal chimeras might allow these diseases to reach humans.

 On 22 August 2016, another bill, The Human-Animal Chimera Prohibition Act of 2016, was introduced to the United States House of Representatives by Christopher H. Smith.
-It identifies a chimera as:
+It identified a human-animal chimera as: